lostcxuse/lostcxuse/README.md

   <summary>$${\color{#4c8dc7} byi/info }$$</summary>

-  ☆ I rarely approach..
-Message me first! please!

-  ☆ I can be really "DRY, Because I'm either Offtab or busy.
+  ☆ I am very interactive!! i like yapping and all and all..
+INT!!

+  ☆ I am mostly offtab or just yapping to my friends.

   ☆ I am awkward to talk to!! sometime i can be mean too! and if i'm mean, I don't mean any of those mean words!!

   ☆ I do spell allot wrong and i don't care because i just type too fast, ok

   ☆ If I unfriend you outta nowhere, prob because we don't talk or i'm just not comftable being around you. (reasonable) "

-  ☆ RP users, DNI.
-I will not be Role-Playing, And I won't at all.

   ☆ mmmhmmmm, yes you caught me. i do have speech impediment. **has nothing to do with the typing** also have ~~AuDHD~~/ADHD..